 Although speed has been used in Google ranking for some time, that signal was focused on desktop searches.
-Google recently announced that starting in July 2018, page speed will be a ranking factor for mobile searches too.
+Earlier this year Google announced that starting in July 2018, page speed will be a ranking factor for mobile searches too.
+This marks an important shift in Google’s approach to measuring page speed while stressing the importance of mobile user experiences.

 Although there is no tool that directly indicates whether a page is affected by this new ranking factor, Google recommends the following resources can be used to evaluate a page’s performance.